 With warm spring-like and hot summer temperatures all year and little rain, Borneo is a great destination at any point of the year!
 Unlike its Southeast Asian neighbors, Borneo lies south of the Typhoon Belt and enjoys relatively dry weather while the rest of the region is drenched in torrential rains.
 Nicknamed “The Land Below the Wind,” Borneo has been a longtime haven for seafarers seeking refuge from typhoons and is now a year-round destination for adventurous travelers.

 Temperatures are steady throughout the year, regardless of precipitation.
-The lowlands (Kota Kinabalu, Sandakan, and coastal areas) enjoy temperatures between 80-90 degrees Fahrenheit (27.0-32.2 degrees Celsius) year-round and the highlands (Renau, Kinabalu National Park, Crocker Range) maintain 65-75 degrees Fahrenheit (18.3-24.0 degrees Celsius) monthly temperatures.
+The lowlands (Kota Kinabalu, Sandakan, and coastal areas) enjoy temperatures between 80-90 F (27-32 C) year-round and the highlands (Renau, Kinabalu National Park, Crocker Range) maintain 65-75 F (18.-24 C) monthly temperatures.

-Depending on the activities you are planning for your Borneo tour, you will want to keep the following “seasons” in mind:
+Depending on the activities you are planning for your Borneo tour, keep in mind the following:

 Wet Season in Borneo (Late September through February)